Skip advert

 Advertisement - Article continues below

-For some in 2024 a diesel engine is the antichrist of personal mobility, but for many it’s still the best solution and VW knows this, which is why it's spent a great deal perfecting the Touareg powered as such.
-Waves of seemingly limitless torque, low engine speeds, low fuel economy and little effort to make a great deal of progress still appeals, and the V6 TDI does all of this without even making you aware that you need to refuel using that black nozzle that’s a bit smelly and sticky.
+For some in 2026, a diesel engine is the antichrist of personal mobility, but for many it’s still the best solution, and VW knows this, which is why it's spent a great deal perfecting the Touareg powered as such.
+With 282bhp it’s not hugely quick (0-62mph is in 6.4sec), and the throttle mapping is unusually leisurely, but combine waves of torque (443lb ft to be precise) with low engine speeds, c35mpg fuel economy and easy progress, and the V6 TDI quickly makes you forget that you need to refuel using a black nozzle that’s a bit smelly and sticky.
+It sounds good, too, with a warm, dependable six-cylinder soundtrack to match the Touareg’s dependable stereotype.

 Matched with the a smoother ride than the R’s (the TDI has a higher 40 profile tyre fitted to a smaller 21-inch wheel) the Black Edition TDI could slot in to a family fleet with Caterhams and 911s stashed away without anyone noticing but all appreciating when it’s asked to transport a family from one end of the country to another.
 Or to Waitrose.